Etobicoke: Toponymy

-The name "Etobicoke" derives from the Mississauga word wah-do-be-kang (wadoopikaang), meaning "place where the alders grow".
+The name Etobicoke derives from the Mississauga word wah-do-be-kang (wadoopikaang), meaning "place where the alders grow".
 This was how they described the area between Etobicoke Creek and the Humber River.
-The first provincial land surveyor, Augustus Jones, also spelled it as "ato-be-coake."
-Etobicoke was finally adopted as the official name in 1795 at the direction of Lieutenant Governor John Graves Simcoe.
+The first provincial land surveyor, Augustus Jones, also spelled it as ato-be-coake.
+Etobicoke was finally adopted as the official name in 1795 at the direction of Upper Canada Lieutenant Governor John Graves Simcoe.

 History

 At different times throughout history, different groups of First Nations peoples used the land that is now present day Etobicoke.
 As the Algonquins gradually moved west from the Atlantic to Lake Erie, it is almost certain they would have occupied this land.
-By the time they were mostly settled on the shores of Georgian Bay, the Huron-Wendat were the primary residents of Lake Ontario's north shore.
+By the time they were mostly settled on the shores of Georgian Bay, the Wendat were the primary residents of Lake Ontario's north shore.
 During the 17th century, the powerful Haudenosaunee (Iroquois) confederacy, made up of nations based to the south of the lake, pushed them out.

-After continued harassment from the Iroquois to the south, a coalition of the Ojibway, Odawa, and Potawatomi Algonquin nations, known as the Three Fires, gradually pushed the Haudenosaunee off this land.
+After continued harassment from the Haudenosaunee to the south, a coalition of the Ojibwe, Odawa, and Potawatomi Algonquin nations, known as the Three Fires, gradually pushed the Haudenosaunee off this land.
 The Algonquian-speaking Mississaugas settled here by 1695, fishing and growing crops more locally in the summer and hunting farther afield in the winter.

 A map depicting the Toronto Purchase in 1787.
 The inclusion of Etobicoke in the purchase was contested until 2010, when the dispute was settled between the Government of Canada and the Mississaugas.

 The British officials intended Etobicoke to be included in the Toronto Purchase of 1787.
 However, the Mississauga and government disagreed as to whether the western boundary of the purchase was the Humber River or the Etobicoke River (now, Etobicoke Creek).
 The Mississauga Indians allowed British surveyor Alexander Aitkin to survey the disputed land, and the British paid an additional 10 shillings for the purchase, although the purchase was never formally agreed to.
 The dispute was settled between the government and the Mississauga First Nation in 2010.

+The Canada Act of Britain in 1791 allowed the formation of counties, towns and townships.
+The south-west section of York County was surveyed and Simcoe approved its designation as Etobicoke township in 1795.
+It was administered by the York County government.
+The boundaries of the new township were the Humber River, Lake Ontario, Etobicoke Creek, Toronto Township (today's City of Mississauga), Toronto Gore (that part of Mississauga and Brampton in the area of today's Pearson Airport), and Vaughan Township, now the City of Vaughan.